MeharX10/software-internship-onboarding/README.md

 ---

-## Current Status

-- Internship onboarding **in progress**
-- Multiple tasks completed and pushed
-- Remaining onboarding issues will be added progressively
-- Repository will be continuously updated

----

 ## Notes

 This repository is intentionally structured for **learning and review**, not as a production application.
 Clarity, correctness, and understanding are prioritised over complexity.

----

-## Pull Request Practice & testing husky precommit

-This section was added to demonstrate creating and reviewing a GitHub Pull Request.
-This line was added to test husky precommit & will be removed later.

 ---